eduNEXT/tutor-contrib-edunext-distro/README.md

 - **local**: you must build a new image to add the new themes and compile statics and run the command `tutor local do init && tutor local start` again.
 - **dev**: you must run the command `tutor dev do init && tutor dev start` again.
-  - **since tutor 13.0.0** you should recompile statics in the container, you could run the next command to do it:
+  - **Since tutor 13.0.0** you should recompile statics in the container, you could run the next command to do it:
   ```bash
   openedx-assets themes --theme-dirs THEME_DIRS --themes THEME_NAMES
   ```

 :warning: **NOTE**: From Olmo version Distro has not defaulted themes.
-Now it is necessary to add the themes in ``config.yml`` file.
+Now it is necessary to add the themes in the ``config.yml`` file.

 # Build a new image

-**requirements:** you should have enabled the distro plugin, also you had have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.
+**Requirements:** You should have enabled the distro plugin, also you should have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.

 1. You should change 2 variables in your config.yml to define the new DOCKER_IMAGE_OPENEDX and DOCKER_IMAGE_OPENEDX_DEV to use.